RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 ![A link that says "Log in to GitHub"](./sidebar-log-into-github.png)

+6. Add [team discovery for your Github Org](/docs/details/location-management/#github-autodiscovery-and-organization-autodiscovery) to load the admin team in Roadie by adding it in the GitHub integration settings page at Administration > Settings > GitHub.

-⚠️  &nbsp;It can take some time for Roadie to refresh the list of teams from GitHub teams.
+⚠️  &nbsp;It can take some time for Roadie to refresh the list of teams from GitHub teams once the discovery location is added.
 If you do not see admin functions immediately, please wait a few minutes and try again.

 ## Manual admin group configuration with group entities (advanced alternative)